In 2003, Norman Nardini was working his butt off recording, producing and releasing a great record called

 "This Ole Train."

-be gone from the small stages in the Pittsburgh area - forever.
+favorite rocker would be gone from the small stages in the Pittsburgh area - forever.

 But it didn't happen, or at least hasn't happened yet for Nardini.